 Delray Beach Motorcycle Accident Attorney

-and foremost, call the police so that they can come to the scene of the
+- Calling the police so that they can come to the scene of the accident

-important to take photos of the roadway, damaged vehicles, and any injuries
+- Taking photos of the roadway, damaged vehicles, and any injuries you or

-with the other driver and collect the contact details for any witnesses.
+- Exchanging information with the other driver and collecting the contact

-And, of course, seek medical attention right away for your injuries.
+- Seeking medical attention right away for your injuries

 Finally, be sure to consult with a Delray Beach motorcycle accident lawyer at

 Samuel M. Yaffa P.A.
 We have over two decades of experience helping injured victims collect